lux4rd0/kasa-collector/README.md

 Be sure to change your the InfluxDB details, timezone, and list of Kasa devices in the environmental variables.

-Running `docker-compose up -d' or the `docker-run` command will download and start up the kasa-collector container.
+Running `docker-compose up -d` or the `docker-run` command will download and start up the kasa-collector container.

 ## Environmental Flags: